 In case of illness or accident, the employee is entitled to a paid leave for the period indicated in the corresponding medical certificate.
-In such cases, the employment contract remains in force, but the employer suspends payment of salary and the employee instead receives compensation from the health insurance company, not covering the first three days unless the leave lasts more than 10 days.
+In such cases, the employment contract remains in force, but the employer suspends payment of salary and the employee instead receives compensation from the health insurance company.

-Except for termination based on one of the special causes established in Article 159 or 160 of the Labour Code, employees cannot be terminated while the Leave of Absence is in force.
+Except for termination based on one of the special causes established in Article 160 of the Labor Code, employees cannot be terminated while the leave of absence is in force.